mbahaay/Data-Science-Blog-Post-Project/README.md

 The dataset contains 245 records of anonymous salary information for various data science related jobs during 2020/21.
 It has been obtained from [Kaggle](https://www.kaggle.com/datasets/saurabhshahane/data-science-jobs-salaries) and was originally collected by [ai-jobs.net](https://salaries.ai-jobs.net/).

+The blog for this project is posted in the following link

 ## Installation
 Python 3.6 or above should be used, you’ll need to install the following libraries: